-Vehicle Exits - You will be permitted to safely stop and exit the vehicle to check the external position of the vehicle three times.
+Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
 When doing so, you must place the vehicle in neutral and set the parking brake(s).
-Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, exit facing forward maintaining a firm grasp of the handrail at all times).
-If you do not safely secure the vehicle or safely exit the vehicle, it will result in an automatic failure of the basic control skills test.
-Note: When exiting a bus, exit facing forward maintaining a firm grip on the handrail at all times.
+Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, maintain a firm grasp on the handrail at all times).
+If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.